aidswidjaja/github/index.md

 # adw
 ## Welcome to sturdy-potato, Adrian Widjaja's natural habitat on GitHub.

-Hi, I'm Adrian and this is a list of all of my software development projects since I got into that sort of stuff.
+Hi, I'm Adrian and here is a list of all of my software development projects since I got into that sort of stuff.
 It's quite facsinating, isn't it!

 ###### Also, if you're trying to dox me, good luck but I don't really care.
 My full name is in my public email, and I've never posted my face or address on the Internet, so have fun!